 Creating a better WordPress search feature (Slick Search)

 Now to work on Slick Search.
+Another Slickstream engagement suite alternative that won't break the bank.
 What we need is a tool plugin called Ajax search lite.
 You can find that in the WordPress repository.
 The free version is fine.

 We can either use the search feature on the sidebar but we can also put another search box at the top menu bar.
 With a regular WordPress search box, nothing happens as you enter text in a search box.
 You must hit enter before anything happens.
 WordPress needs to refresh the page.